Surviving the Crash after your Crush

 Grown adults have the ability to connect intimately in other domains

-the infantile Borderline has difficulty with mature interplay, and
+but the infantile Borderline has difficulty with mature interplay,

-may rely solely on sex as a means of connecting.
-You'll
+and typically relies solely on sex as a means

 traits are common among men who live off the generosity or sympathy